nfriend/website-3.0/_drafts/2022-09-22-dactyl-manuform.md

 To mount the base plates to the body of the keyboard, I used [these heat set](https://a.co/d/6wMZmwo) inserts.
 It's a neat system; the threaded inserts are melted into the 3D print using a soldering gun, producing threaded screw holes much stronger and smaller than anything that would be possible using only 3D printing.

-To determine the ideal hole size for these inserts, I made this test print:
+To determine the ideal hole size for these inserts, I made a test print.

 <figure>
     <img loading="lazy" src="{{ 'assets/img/dactyl-manuform/insert_tester.jpg' | relative_url }}" alt="A photo of a print for determining the correct insert tolerance" />